Strawbinary/stripe-strapi-plugin/README.md

 ## Synchronization Strategy

 - **Initial import:** During bootstrap the plugin checks the plugin store for a previous migration run.
 If none is found (or `alwaysRunMigration` is `true`), every Stripe product is imported once and published.
-- **Cron sync:** When enabled, the cron job periodically calls `stripe.products.list` and upserts all products.
+- **Cron sync:** When enabled, the cron job periodically calls Stripe's APIs and upserts products first, then prices.
 The configured schedule is logged and cleaned up during shutdown.
-- **Webhooks:** Stripe sends product events that are immediately upserted or deleted through the Document Service.
+- **Webhooks:** Stripe sends product and price events that are immediately upserted or deleted through the Document Service.
 Unsupported events are logged at debug level.
-- **Manual sync:** Custom jobs can call `await strapi.plugin('stripe-strapi-plugin').service('stripeSync').syncAll();` whenever needed.
+- **Manual sync:** Custom jobs can call `await strapi.plugin('stripe-strapi-plugin').service('stripeSync').syncAll();` whenever needed (products + prices).
+Dedicated helpers `syncProducts` and `syncPrices` are also exposed.
+- **Deletion behaviour for Prices:** Stripe only supports archiving prices.
+When you delete a Stripe Price entry in Strapi we archive the price in Stripe, but it still exists in your Stripe account and will therefore be recreated in Strapi on the next webhook or cron sync.
+Keep this in mind when cleaning up your catalog.

 ## Content Types & Components

 - **`plugin::stripe-strapi-plugin.stripe-product`:** Stores the product name, unique `stripeProductId`, optional description and image URL, required `taxCode` (Enum mapped to Stripe tax codes), boolean `active` flag, and the metadata component.
+Prices link back to the product with a one-to-many relation.
+- **`plugin::stripe-strapi-plugin.stripe-price`:** Stores every Stripe price (`stripePriceId`) including the related product, currency, billing scheme, recurring configuration, tiers, unit amounts, tax behavior, metadata and Stripe lookup keys.
+- **Component `stripe.price-custom-unit-amount`:** Mirrors Stripe's `custom_unit_amount` object (minimum/maximum/preset).
+- **Component `stripe.price-recurring`:** Captures recurring settings (interval, interval count, meter, usage type).
+- **Component `stripe.price-tier`:** Stores tier definitions (flat and unit amounts plus the upper bound).
 - **Component `component.key-value-pairs`:** Captures arbitrary Stripe metadata as key/value pairs and is kept in sync both ways.

 ## 👤 Permissions